G-Research/fsharp-analyzers/docs/analyzers/VirtualCallAnalyzer.md

 ## Problem

 Certain `Seq` operations should be avoided when the input collection type is known and has a specific module counter-part.
-This can avoid a virtual call at runtime and the specific collection implementation is more performant.
+This can avoid a type cast or a virtual call at runtime and the specific collection implementation is more performant.
 Example: Use `Set.fold` rather than `Seq.fold` when the argument is a set.

 ```fsharp